microhh/readthedocs/source/getting_started/converting_binaries.rst

 Restart files and field dumps
 -----------------------------

 The conversion of restart files and field dumps works the same as the conversion of cross-sections, only using the :code:`3d_to_nc.py` script.
-Many of the possible command line arguments are the samea as in the :code:`cross_to_nc.py` script.
+Many of the possible command line arguments are the same as in the :code:`cross_to_nc.py` script.
 For an overview, see the help function:

 .. code-block:: shell